jensawyer/jensawyer.github.io/src/content/about.md

 system on the International Space Station.
 I used it to design a prototype conversational interface for a group of search and rescue robots in collaboration with a research group from Santa Clara University hosted at NASA Ames Research Center.
 That project hooked me.
-I had so much fun working with these physically embodied agents that it pulled me into a PhD program in computer science where my research focused on modeling alignment in conversational systems by building a hybrid language model and agent architecture similar in several ways to modern agent systems.
+I had so much fun working with these physically embodied agents that it pulled me into a PhD program in computer science.

+In my grad program, I was very focused on NLP, machine learning, data mining, formal logic, and language modeling.
+There my research focused on modeling alignment in conversational systems by building a hybrid language model and agent architecture similar in several ways to modern agent systems.

 Life took me out of academia before I could finish the PhD, but not before I earned my master’s and spent years immersed